knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ## Knative Goodness

-In these pipelines, I relied on a few Knative components that greatly simplified my development.
+When creating these example pipelines, I relied on a few Knative components that greatly simplified my development.
 More specifially:

 1. [Eventing Sources](https://knative.dev/docs/eventing/sources/) allow you to